hbenedek/hbenedek/README.md

 ### Hi!

 My name is Ben, I am a Mathematician from Hungary.
 I learn Data Science and Financial Engineering in Lausanne (EPFL).
 I am interested in Machine Learning, Statistics, Probability Theory and Graph Theory.
-I do coding in Python, but i am currently learning C++ and Scala as well.
+I do coding in Python, but I am currently learning C++, Scala and SQL as well.
 In my freetime, I enjoy playing chess, reading books and hiking.

 ---
 <details>